 The SRF has achieved the highest possible rating from Charity Navigator, America's premier charity evaluator, for sound fiscal management and commitment to accountability and transparency.
-We are honored to be included in this short list of America's most respected and mission-driven nonprofit organizations.
+We are honored to be included in this short list of America's most respected nonprofit organizations.

 The SRF Program:

 SRF Advisor Dr. Antony Rosen shares his thoughts on the value of the SRF research program and reasons for its continuing success.
 This two-minute video is an excerpt from his discussion on the groundbreaking work of SRF-funded investigator Dr. Hal Dietz.

 A six-minute video featuring patient and caregiver stories, highlighting the role of medical research for longer, fuller lives.

 The Foundation's 2013/14 Annual Report is available for download.
 This 5 MB PDF file features the SRF research program, currently funded projects and donor/tribute lists.